 (3) If there is any subsequent change in the dividend distribution rate due to a change in the number of issued and outstanding shares of the Company, the Chairman shall be authorized to handle it with full power.
-Please refer to Attachment IV (page 44).
+Please refer to Attachment IV (page 45) of this handbook for the Earnings Distribution Table.

-II · Ratification Items
+Ratification Items